ahyyam/ai_model/docs/context.md

-# Project: Modelix.ai
+# Project: Zarta

-Modelix.ai is an AI-powered SaaS tool for fashion brands and e-commerce sellers to generate styled, high-quality product photos.
+Zarta is an AI-powered SaaS tool for fashion brands and e-commerce sellers to generate styled, high-quality product photos.
 Users upload a product image (e.g. flat lay, mockup) and a reference image (e.g. model pose, background, or aesthetic), and receive a branded photoshoot-style image matching the reference — instantly.

 ## Core Features